habitat-sh/core-plans/spark/README.md

 Spark Habitat plan
 ==================

-Run this package using `--topology=leader` in order to run some masters and slaves nodes.
+Run this package using `--topology=leader` in order to run some leader/follower nodes.